 They are actually designed to work better for airsoft or CQ blasters (Gel blasters).
 This may be why there isn’t an official Nerf brand grenade yet.

-That said, if you have some old darts you can cut up or just use rival or hyper rounds, these grenades can really be fun to use.
+That said, if you have some old darts you can cut up or just use rival or hyper rounds, a Nerf grenade can really be fun to use.
+These foam-slinging grenades could also be fun to use with a Halo Nerf gun, or one of the Fornite Nerf blasters.

 Thanks for reading, and Happy Nerfing!